BuddhiWathsala/operator-katakoda/katakoda/step4.md

-Siddhi operator divide the given Siddhi app into two partial Siddhi apps and deploy both apps in two kubernetes deployments.
+Siddhi operator divides the given Siddhi app into two partial Siddhi apps and deploys both apps in two kubernetes deployments.
 Those two apps are,

-1. Passthrough app - power-consume-app-0
+1. Passthrough app (power-consume-app-0)
-1. Process app - power-consume-app-1
+1. Process app  (power-consume-app-1)

-Passthrough app recieves HTTP requests and redirect those requests to NATS streaming cluster.
+Passthrough app receives HTTP requests and redirects those requests to the NATS streaming cluster.
 Process app receives events from NATS, execute the logic, and logs the output.

 Since Passthrough app contains an HTTP source, Siddhi operator by default creates a kubernetes service for the deployment and expose the HTTP endpoint through an ingress.
-Minikube embbed the minikube IP to the ingress.
+Minikube uses the minikube IP as the ingress external IP.
 Siddhi operator uses hostname called `siddhi` to receive all external traffic.
-Thereofore we need to add the `siddhi` entry to the `/etc/hosts` file like below.
+Therefore we need to add the `siddhi` entry to the `/etc/hosts` file like below.

 ``` echo " `minikube ip` siddhi" >> /etc/hosts ```{{execute}}